walmartlabs/concord-website/docs/getting-started/scripting.md

         print("Hello, ", myVar)
 ```

-If a flow variable contains an illegal (for a chosen scripting
+If a flow variable contains an illegal character for a chosen scripting
-language) character, it can be accessed using a built-in `execution`
+language, it can be accessed using a built-in `execution` variable:
-variable:

 ```yaml
 - script: js